na-na-hi/renget/archive/smgenskins.md

    - \

  - Hun Batz
-   - Hun Batz Shaolin Monkey's staff and lack-of-headpiece is generally seen to be the least obsctructive for his model.
+   - Hun Batz Shaolin Monkey's staff and lack-of-headpiece is generally seen to be the least obstructive for his model.

  - Ishtar
    - \